reke592/reke592.github.io/_posts/2022-01-08-simplicity-vs-clarity.md

 date: 2022-01-08 18:20:00 +0800
 categories: architecture
 ---
-Hi, it's been a while since my last post, I've been so busy this week, don't have much time for myself. :(
+Hi, it's been a while since my last post, I've been so busy this week, don't have much time for myself. [:(](# "jk :D, it is my hobby to create programs.")

 Anyway, for the brief introduction I will share how I failed to design a Nodejs backend just because I want to simplify everything.

 While trying to experiment by mixing logic and existing source code implementations, I tried to simplify things by using a parameter naming convention. `Use same parameter names in Backend, Database and Front-end`.

-The coding is easy and really fast, **just copy and paste the parameter names from Database to Backend upto Front-end is like coding in breeze**, rescued some of my braincells from thinking about parameter names and keyboard thing.
+The coding is easy and really fast, **just copy and paste the parameter names from Database to Backend upto Front-end is like coding in breeze**, rescued some of my braincells overthinking about parameter names and keyboard thing.

 Yet. it is a parameter naming issue if we failed to monitor the implementation.